 Key Takeaways

-- 529 plans can be used to pay for qualified education expenses when studying abroad, as long as the school is eligible for federal financial aid.
+- 529 plans can be used to pay for qualified education expenses when studying abroad if the school is eligible for federal financial aid.

 - Qualified expenses include tuition, fees, room and board, books, supplies, and computer equipment.